 If you are a fan of driving, or you want to explore the less touristy parts of the island, then this road trip is just for you.

 Short but Intense: From Elounda to Kolokitha

 Not every road in Crete is asphalt.
 At the same time, there are spectacular places you cannot easily reach by car.
-One such destination is the beach of Kolokitha.
+One such destination is the beach of Kolokitha (or Kolokytha).

 However, once you pass by all the bumps and constant turns of the dirt road, you will come across one of the most scenic beaches in Lasithi.